Estrogen: Biological function

 The actions of estrogen are mediated by the estrogen receptor (ER), a dimeric nuclear protein that binds to DNA and controls gene expression.
 Like other steroid hormones, estrogen enters passively into the cell where it binds to and activates the estrogen receptor.
 The estrogen:ER complex binds to specific DNA sequences called a hormone response element to activate the transcription of target genes (in a study using an estrogen-dependent breast cancer cell line as model, 89 such genes were identified).
 Since estrogen enters all cells, its actions are dependent on the presence of the ER in the cell.
 The ER is expressed in specific tissues including the ovary, uterus and breast.
 The metabolic effects of estrogen in postmenopausal women have been linked to the genetic polymorphism of the ER.

-While estrogens are present in both men and women, they are usually present at significantly higher levels in women of reproductive age.
-They promote the development of female secondary sexual characteristics, such as breasts, and are also involved in the thickening of the endometrium and other aspects of regulating the menstrual cycle.
+While estrogens are present in both men and women, they are usually present at significantly higher levels in biological females of reproductive age.
+They promote the development of female secondary sexual characteristics, such as breasts, darkening and enlargement of nipples, and thickening of the endometrium and other aspects of regulating the menstrual cycle.
 In males, estrogen regulates certain functions of the reproductive system important to the maturation of sperm and may be necessary for a healthy libido.